- 4-Minute Article

 If You Want Income Later

-Not only can deferred annuities provide you with the benefit of predictable, guaranteed income in the future, some may also offer ways to grow your account value – the amount used to purchase the annuity – on a tax-deferred basis.3
+Not only can deferred annuities provide you with the benefit of reliable income in the future, some may also offer ways to grow your account value – which is initially the amount used to purchase the annuity – on a tax-deferred basis.3

 Though deferred income annuities share similarities to single premium immediate annuities, there are differences.
 For instance, instead of receiving income payments immediately, you can choose a date in the future to begin receiving payments.
-Like Social Security, with most deferred annuities, the longer you wait to begin receiving income, the higher your payments will be.
+Similar to Social Security benefits, with most deferred annuities, the longer you wait to begin receiving income, the higher your payments will be.

 A fixed annuity guarantees a fixed interest rate for a specified guarantee period, with no risk of loss due to market downturns or decreases in interest rates.4

-A fixed index annuity offers opportunities to grow your account value up to a specific rate by tracking the performance of well-known market indices.
-And your purchase payment is 100% protected against market downturns.4
+A fixed index annuity offers opportunities to grow your account value up to a specific rate by tracking the performance of various market indices.
+Plus, your purchase payment is protected against market downturns.4

 Besides there being a variety of annuity products in the market, many annuities offer customization options to suit your needs.